Subgroup Fairness in Two-Sided Markets: Introduction

 \section{Introduction}

-As the two-sided markets \skipKeepInEightPage{rochet2004defining}{rochet2006two} of the so-called ``gig economy'' grow, fairness thereof is becoming important both from ethical and legal stand points \skipKeepInEightPage{barzilay2016platform}{van2017platform,liang2018gender,bokanyi2020understanding}.
-For example, the (former) chief economist of Uber \cite{cook2018gender} documented a roughly 7\% gender earnings gap amongst drivers, but contented that the gender earning gap might be due to men picking their time and location of rides better, and also due to men accumulating experience quickly \skipInEightPage{\citep{cook2018gender,bertrand2010dynamics}}, considering that men can work more hours per week than women in the study.
-Indeed, many other studies \cite{hunt2019gender} show that women are much less likely than men to work regularly in two-sided markets.
-It was recently reported that in the US, gig work constituted a lower share of total earnings for women than for men: \citep{farrell2016paychecks} report 16\%, versus 23\% for men.
+In two-sided markets \cite{rochet2004defining}, the exchange between two distinct user groups is intermediated by a platform that matches supply to demand.
+As two-sided markets for services of the so-called ``gig economy'' grow, fairness thereof is becoming important both from an ethical and legal point of view \cite{van2017platform,liang2018gender,bokanyi2020understanding}.
+For example, the former chief economist of Uber \cite{cook2018gender} documented a roughly 7\% gender earnings gap among drivers, but contented that the gender earnings gap might be due to men choosing their time and location of rides better, and also due to men accumulating experience quickly \cite{cook2018gender,bertrand2010dynamics}, considering that men can work more hours per week than women in the study.
+Indeed, many other studies \cite{farrell2016paychecks,balaram2017good,hunt2019gender} show that women are much less likely than men to work regularly in two-sided markets.
+It was recently reported that in the US, gig work constituted a lower share of total earnings for women than for men: \cite{farrell2016paychecks} report 16\%, versus 23\% for men.
 In the UK, \cite{balaram2017good} found that 75\% of female gig workers earned less than £11,500 per annum, compared with 61\% of all workers.
 Although these issues have been longstanding in labour-market structures, the COVID-19 pandemic has set women’s labour force participation back more than 30 years, according a report from U.S. Department of Labour \cite{jones2021facts} and exposed the urgent need for better solutions that support all working women.
 We aim to develop market-clearing mechanisms for two-sided markets that would explicitly improve subgroup fairness, while being efficiently computable.